abarker/abarker.github.io/content/understanding_python_imports.rst

 statement.
 The syntax looks the same but in an expression the dots are attribute accesses on `module` objects.
 For example, the second import does not actually add anything to the namespace of the module doing the import.
-The module for `my_package` is already in the namespace; the second import just adds the module attribute `foo` to the `my_package` namespace so that `my_package.foo` works in expressions.
+The module for `my_package` is already in the namespace after the first import.
+The second import just adds the module attribute `foo` to the `my_package` namespace so that `my_package.foo` works in expressions.

-This is a general property of bare `import` statements: After a bare `import` the dotted-path used to make the import is always usable in Python expressions in the importing module.
+This is a general property of bare `import` statements: After a bare `import` without an `as` the dotted-path used to make the import is always usable in Python expressions in the importing module.
 But in those expressions the dot symbol represents attribute access, unlike in the import statement itself.
 This will be discussed further in the next subsection.

 Python uses its `sys.modules` cache for dotted-path imports, too.
 It goes down the names on the dotted path and if it finds one that has not previously been